 Mission

 UN Maps is a key component of the UN's geospatial strategy, which aims to "leverage geospatial technologies to support the implementation of the 2030 Agenda for Sustainable Development."
-By providing accurate and timely geospatial information, UN Maps can help to achieve the UN's goals of peace, security, development, and human rights.
+By providing accurate and timely geospatial information, UN Maps supports in achieving the UN's goals of peace, security, development, and human rights.

 Vision